-(2) Continuation in BSc in Nutrition and Food Science (Nutrition Major)

-Continuation in the BSc in Nutrition and Food Science (Nutrition major) requires a GPA of at least 3.0.
+(2) Continuation in BSc in Nutrition and Food Science (Nutrition Major) Continuation in the BSc in Nutrition and Food Science (Nutrition major) requires a GPA of at least 3.0.

 Students who do not attain the required GPAs will be moved to their previous degree program in the Faculty (provided they are not Required to Withdraw).
 Students who transferred from another Faculty or institution directly into the Nutrition major will be moved to the NU FS major that best fits their completed courses.
-Those students may choose to apply to move to any of the following programs; the Food Science and Technology major (see §§15.1.8 and 34.14.2), the Nutrition and Food major (see §§15.1.8 and 34.14.3) or the BSc in Food Business Management (see §§15.1 and 34.4).
+Those students may choose to apply to move to any of the following programs; the Food Science and Technology major (see §§15.1.9 and 34.15.2), the Nutrition and Food major (see §§15.1.and 34.4).
 The Academic Standing section below will then be applied.